Truganini: Oyster Cove

 In July 1842, Truganini was transported back to Wybalenna on Flinders Island.
 Woureddy died on the journey, likely of syphilis.
-The superintendent forced the 54 remaining residents at Wybalenna to work, speak English, and practice Christianity.
+The superintendent Henry Jeanneret forced the 54 remaining residents at Wybalenna to work, speak English, and practice Christianity.
 Truganini resisted these rules and often ran away with local sealers.
-The superintendent forced her into a marriage with Mannapackername, also known as "King Alphonso", a senior member of the Big River people who was regarded as a responsible figure.
-While the superintendent hoped that this would curb Truganini's behaviour, both Truganini and Mannapackername continued to rebel against the conditions of their exile.
-After the residents sent petitions to Queen Victoria and to the colony's governor to protest against their treatment, the colonial secretary ultimately decided in May 1847 that the Wybalenna settlement should be disestablished.
+The superintendent forced her into a marriage with Mannapackername, also known as "King Alphonso", a senior member of the Big River people whom he regarded as responsible.
+While the superintendent hoped that this would curb Truganini's behaviour, both Truganini and Mannapackername rebelled.
+After the residents sent petitions to Queen Victoria and to the colony's governor to protest their treatment, the colonial secretary decided in May 1847 that the Wybalenna settlement should be disestablished.

 It was decided that the 47 survivors at Wybalenna would be transferred to an abandoned convict settlement at Oyster Cove.
-Truganini arrived at Oyster Cove in October, while Mannapackername had died a few months earlier.
-The colonists had largely abandoned their attempts to force the remaining Indigenous Tasmanians to work and adopt European practices, and instead allowed them to continue practicing their traditional customs.
-Truganini spent her time hunting possums and marsupials and diving for shellfish, and frequently returned to visit her lands on Bruny Island.
+Following their arrival there on 18 October 1847, the settler authorities largely abandoned their attempts to force the surviving Indigenous Tasmanians to adopt European practices.
+Truganini spent her time hunting marsupials and diving for shellfish, frequently returning to her country on Bruny Island.
 The mortality rate at Oyster Cove was high, in part due to an influx of alcohol onto the station.
-In 1855, an inspection of the settlement revealed that the residents were not being cared for and that conditions were poor.
+The practice of medicating the Aboriginal residents with mercury chloride likely also contributed to high rates of mental illness and psychotic disorders.
+In 1855 an inspection of the settlement revealed that the residents were not being cared for and that living conditions were poor.